You may want to bookmark this page for future interviews.

 It’s about whether they can look back at a process and assess why it went off the rails.

 Critical thinking.
-That’s what you’re on the lookout for here.
+That’s what you’re on the lookout for here, and it could potentially be one of their greatest strengths.

 If they have pointed analyses that rely on clear-headed assessments, keep going.